-In using projected future income, when EIV data are obtained and the family does not dispute the EIV employer data, HACA will use current tenant-provided documents to project annual income.
+When EIV is obtained and the family does not dispute the EIV employer data, the PHA will use current tenant-provided documents to project annual income.
 When the tenant-provided documents are pay stubs, HACA will make every effort to obtain current and consecutive pay stubs dated within the last 60 days.